BatelOved/HashPIM/README.md

   </tr>
 </table>

-Note: our design was calculated for a single *XB*, containing 378 *Unit*s, to compare performance on a single SHA3-256 round, corresponding to *r*=1088.
+Note that HashPIM design was evaluated within a single *XB*, containing 378 *Unit*s, to compare a single SHA3-256 round performance.

 ## User Information